-Students returning from a medical leave of absence must also submit a letter from the healthcare professional who provided treatment confirming the student is capable of returning to graduate study.
-The letter should describe the treatment, progress made, and an evaluation of the student's readiness to return to full-time study at Columbia.
-The letter must also address the continued care plan recommended for the student's return so that they can be connected to the appropriate services when they come back.
+Submit a letter from the medical practitioner(s) with whom you have been working by the above deadline to the Office of Student Wellness by email at sps-wellness@ columbia.edu.
+The letter should describe the treatment, progress made, and an evaluation of your readiness to return to full-time or part-time study at Columbia.
+The letter must also address the continued-care plan recommended for your return so that you can be connected to the appropriate services upon return.